ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 A couple of notes:

-- WSCs run only on the server, thus you have full access to any APIs of the runtime, with the ability to perform one time `async` operations for [data loading](/docs/server-rendering/#data-loading) in `connectedCallback`.
+- WSCs run only on the server, thus you have full access to any APIs of the runtime, with the ability to perform one time `async` operations for [data loading](/docs/pages/server-rendering/#request-data) in `connectedCallback`.
 - Keep in mind that for these "page" components, you will likely want to _avoid_ rendering into a shadow root so as to avoid wrapping your static content in a `<template>` tag.

 ### Body

 To return just the body of the page, you can use the `getBody` API.
+You will get access the [compilation](/docs/reference/appendix/#compilation), page specific data, and the incoming request.

 In this example, we return a list of users from an API as HTML: